pdt1806/AutoDisconnect/README.md

 A simple Minecraft mod that automatically disconnects players when they are in low health.

-Inspired by personal experiences and the fact that there is no similar mod that can be found since it is... obviously a hack.
+Inspired by personal experiences and the fact that no similar mod can be found since it is... obviously a hack.

 If you want to keep the spirit of the game, it is better not to use this mod (especially when playing with your friends).